How SAFEs Convert: An Interactive Guide for Founders

 Caps too low: A $2,000,000 cap might seem reasonable when you're pre-product, but if you're raising a Series A at $10,000,000 eighteen months later, that early SAFE will convert to 5x the ownership you expected.
 Benchmark caps against realistic Series A valuations for your stage and sector.
 Seed-stage B2B SaaS companies typically raise Series A between $8M-$15M.
 Set caps in the $4M-$6M range to avoid excessive dilution.

-Discounts too high: Discount rates above 25% signal desperation or inexperience.
+Discounts too high: Discount rates above 25% signal desperation or inexperience, and may create unfavorable signaling that can hurt future negotiations.
 Standard market discounts range from 15-20%.
 A 30% or 40% discount tells Series A investors you either couldn't negotiate reasonable terms or accepted predatory terms from early investors.
-This creates unfavorable signaling that can hurt your priced round negotiations.

-Underestimating option pool impact: Reserve 10-20% for employee options before calculating dilution.
-Many founders model SAFE conversions and realize they have no room for a meaningful pool without severe founder dilution.
+Underestimating option pool impact: Reserve 10-20% for employee options before calculating dilution, otherwise you may find there's no room for a meaningful pool without severe founder dilution.
 Plan the option pool first, then size your SAFEs accordingly.
 Additionally, Series A investors typically require the option pool from pre-money capitalization, meaning it dilutes founders and converted SAFE holders, not new investors.
 Discuss this explicitly with SAFE investors so they understand their post-Series A ownership will account for this.

-Negotiating in a vacuum: Your SAFE terms interact with future round economics.
-A $5,000,000 cap seems fine until you realize your Series A lead wants a $4,000,000 pre-money because they see the outstanding SAFEs.
+Negotiating in a vacuum: Each round's terms interact with future round economics.
+A $5,000,000 cap seems fine until your Series A lead wants a $4,000,000 pre-money because they see the outstanding SAFEs.
 Model the full Series A scenario including SAFE conversions, option pool, and new money.
 Optimize for your post-Series A ownership, not just the SAFE terms in isolation.

 SAFE Cap Table Health Check

-Before signing your next SAFE, run through this quick assessment to ensure your terms are reasonable for your stage:
+Before signing your next SAFE, run through this quick assessment to ensure your terms are reasonable:

 | Metric | Healthy Range | Warning Signs |